timmcginley/Agile/Assignments/A5/README.md

 Peer Review considerations from Week 13:
-  1. How have the developmental stages and functions of different APs been integrated into the project?
+  1. How have the developmental stages and functions of different APs been integrated into the project? <br />
-  2. What is advantageous about the idea this group has explored ?
+  2. What is advantageous about the idea this group has explored ? <br />
-  3. What are the limitations can you identify in this groups project ?
+  3. What are the limitations can you identify in this groups project ? <br />
-NB: Add the group name you are reviewing as 'Project Team X review of Project Team X'’
+NB: Add the group name you are reviewing as 'Project Team X review of Project Team X'’ <br />

-You should individually reflect on the following:
+You should individually reflect on the following: <br />
-  4. What you have learnt in the course
+  5. What you have learnt in the course <br />
-  5. How you might apply this in the future
+  6. How you might apply this in the future <br />
-  6. Further challenges that the Agile Prototyping Methodology raises that need to be solved.
+  7. Further challenges that the Agile Prototyping Methodology raises that need to be solved <br />
-  7. Further challenges in the Common Building Growth Stages
+  8. Further challenges in the Common Building Growth Stages <br />
-  8. Advantages of the Common Building Growth Stages
+  9. Advantages of the Common Building Growth Stages <br />
-  10. What limitations/challenges that are in applying the projects to the course Advanced Building Design 2025 Peer review and Individual reflection submitted together in **one file**.
-Make sure your name and student number is written at the top of the individual reflection when submitting.
+  10. What limitations/challenges that are in applying the projects to the course Advanced Building Design 2025 <br />
+Peer review and Individual reflection submitted together in **one file**.
+Make sure your name and student number is written at the top of the individual reflection when submitting. <br />
 Submit: Markdown in DTU Learn / Github link